binkley/homebrewery-files/witch.md

 On a failed save, choose one of the following effects for that creature:

 - **Charm and Fear Suppression.** The creature has immunity to the _Charmed_ and _Frightened_ conditions until the spell ends.
 If the creature is already _Charmed_ or _Frightened_, those conditions are suppressed for the duration.
-- **Attitude Shift.** The creature’s attitude toward you and creatures you choose shifts one step friendlier (_Hostile_ &rarr; _Indifferent_, _Indifferent_ &rarr; _Friendly_) for as long as the effect lasts.
+- **Attitude Shift.** The creature&rsquo;s attitude toward you and creatures you choose shifts one step friendlier (_Hostile_ &rarr; _Indifferent_, _Indifferent_ &rarr; _Friendly_) for as long as the effect lasts.
 This change happens even if the creature is currently engaged in combat.
 - **Word to the Wise.** For any Charisma check you make with the affected creatures you can substitute a Wisdom check if appropriate.

+\page

 If an affected creature within your aura is attacked by you or your companions, the effect ends for all affected creatures in the aura, though the aura remains.
 When an affected creature leaves the aura, it immediately makes another Wisdom saving throw.
 On a success, the effect ends for that creature.

 When the effect ends for a creature (including when the spell ends), the improved attitude persists unless a significant event changes their mind, such as continuing combat with them or their allies (DM&rsquo;s discretion).

-_The aura moves with you, remaining centered on you for the spell’s duration._
+_The aura moves with you, remaining centered on you for the spell&rsquo;s duration._

-\page

 ## Usage Rights

 Brian Oxley Homebrewery &copy; 2025 Brian Oxley &mdash; Contents licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 Free for noncommercial use with attribution &mdash; I _want_ you to reuse this work in your campaigns and free projects.
 For commercial use, please contact the author.

 This work references game terms and spells from the [System Reference Document 5.2 (SRD)](https://dnd.wizards.com/resources/systems-reference-document) by Wizards of the Coast, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), and also names works of theirs not included in the SRD.
+}
+What magic items from the SRD grant advantage on saving throws?